 Flaming Geyser State Park

-released into Christy Creek on May 17th.
-See attached video:
+released into Christy Creek on May 13th.
+See attached video from

 Click for Bryce Ponds Youtube Video

 STEEL LAKE PARK- FEDERAL WAY - June 3rd, 2017